Glumboi/GlumSak/README.md

     - Switched the browser control from webview2 to CEF.Wpf, this is to reduce crashes on dirs that require elevated permissions
    #  2.0.1.3
     - Fixed an issue that lead to GlumSak not launching if an Update is available
+   #  2.1.0.0
+    - Reverted the Changelog display method to the WPF Webbrowser again to reduce file size
+    - Overhauled the way the app gives Feedback to the user, instead of sending Toast notifications it makes use of a Snackbar
+    - Added "Cancel Download" feature

 # I recommend to not install GlumSak in a directory that needs admin rights to acces it, it can cause multiple errors!